prahs/function-calling/README.md

 "

 ## userPrompt and assistantResponse Training Set
-A. Three function-requiring prompts for each function, each followed by a function invocation.
-(3 x 3 = 9 prompts).
+### A. Three function-requiring prompts for each function, each followed by a function invocation.
+One non-function requiring prompts.
+(3 x 2 x 3 = 18 prompts).

 1. search_bing

+i.

-userPrompt = Search the internet for Irish stew recipes
+userPrompt = Search the internet for Irish stew recipes.

 assistantResponse = {
     "role": "function_call",